 To validate DenseAttention capabilities in language modeling, we conduct experiments with both Masked and Causal LM, with emphasis on the former.
-We set number of parameters to approx. 335M and 360M parameters respectively for the two modalities, with model dimension d = 1024, the same hyperparameters as in BERT-Large (Devlin et al., 2019) and GPT-2 Medium (Radford et al., 2019).
-Further details are provided in Appendix J.
+We set number of parameters to approx. 335M and 360M parameters respectively for the two modalities, with model dimension d=1024, the same hyperparameters as in BERT-Large (Devlin et al., 2019) and GPT-2 Medium (Radford et al., 2019).
+Further details are reported in Appendix I.

 Analysis.
 Major differences between our models and Transformer baselines lie in the number of layers and heads.
 Since a Transformer layer has 4/3 times more parameters than DANet layer for matching model dimension, we increase number of layers from 24 to 32 to keep parity in number of parameters.
-As proposed in B.1, we use a single head with the dimension equal to full model dimension (d = 1024),
+As proposed in 2.1, we use a single head with the dimension equal to full model dimension (d=1024), opposed to customary 16 small heads in 360M Transformers.
+We justify empirically (Table 3) that this choice is optimal.